How to add comments to a Hugo site

 Why Hugo + EchoThread

 Hugo is one of the fastest static site generators available, but static sites have no built-in backend for comments.
 Most Hugo users either skip comments entirely or resort to heavyweight third-party services that inject ads and tracking scripts.
+For a side-by-side look at the available options, see the best commenting system for static sites.

 Prerequisites